 - Offered as:

-In the general studies program, students consider personal, academic, and career goals to design multidisciplinary degree programs in the social sciences or humanities.
+Students consider personal, academic, and career goals to design multidisciplinary degree programs in the social sciences or humanities.
 The unique student-centered plans result from students’ focus on individual values, interests, and abilities to achieve fulfillment of lifelong personal, educational, and professional goals.

 - Requirements and core courses